ashlilies/nyaabot/README.md

 Default prefix: ```!``` - run ```!help``` to see all user commands

-Technologies used: JDA, Maven, Java 11.
+Technologies used: JDA, Maven, Java 11, MySQL.

 To run, set up an environment variable DISCORD_TOKEN with the appropriate bot token.

+Then set up DB_URL with a JDBC connection string, DB_USER and DB_PASSWORD environment variables with the database credentials.

 To enable developer (bot owner) commands, set environment variable BOT_OWNER to your user ID.
 Then access the menu with ```!dev```.